ildella/wt-cli-workflow/README.md

 * task name is the file name without the '.js' extension

 ## Pre-requisites
 Obviously, Webtask is required.
-Webtask needs an account (is provided as a service) and a cli installed with npm.
+The setup takes 1 minute Create an account and a install a CLI with npm following this [instructions](https://webtask.io/cli)
-This [instructions](https://webtask.io/cli) are straightforward and will take 1 minute.

 ## Usage
-TBD: complete npm package and publish it
+TBD

 ## Setup development environment